TrueGeorgi/Gladiator/README.md

 # Gladiator
-My biggest Project so far - RPG game, where you take the role of a Gladiator, try to survive and win your freedom.
-The game is written only on Java and Intellij IDEA.
+RPG text-based game, where you take the role of a Gladiator, try to survive and win your freedom.
+The game is written only with Java and on Intellij IDEA.

 ## Still in progress